Cory Booker: First term

 Booker took office as mayor of Newark on July 1, 2006.
 After his first week in office, he announced a 100-day plan to implement reforms.
 The proposed changes included increasing police forces, ending background checks for many city jobs to help former offenders find employment in the city, refurbishing police stations, improving city services, and expanding summer youth programs.

 One of Booker's first priorities was to reduce the city's crime rate.
 In furtherance of this, he appointed former deputy commissioner of operations of the New York City Police Department Garry McCarthy director of the Newark Police Department.
-Crime reduction was such a central concern of Booker's administration that he and his security team were known to personally patrol the Newark's streets until as late as 4 a.m.
+Crime reduction was such a central concern of Booker's administration that he and his security team were known to personally patrol Newark's streets until as late as 4 a.m.

 Booker was a member of the Mayors Against Illegal Guns Coalition, a bipartisan group with a stated goal of "making the public safer by getting illegal guns off the streets".
 In October 2009, the Brady Center to Prevent Gun Violence gave him the Sarah Brady Visionary Award for his work in reducing gun violence.
 During his mayoralty, crime dropped significantly in Newark, which led the nation in violent crime reduction from 2006 to 2008.
 March 2010 marked Newark's first murder-free month in over 44 years, although murder and overall crime rates began to rise again after 2008.
-In addition to his crime-lowering initiatives, Booker doubled the amount of affordable housing under development and quadrupled the amount under pre-development, and reduced the city budget deficit from $180 million to $73 million.
+In addition to his crime-lowering initiatives, Booker's first term saw the doubling of affordable housing under development, quadrupling of the amount under pre-development, and the reduction of the city budget deficit from $180 million to $73 million..

 After taking office, Booker voluntarily reduced his own salary twice, first by 8% early in his first year as mayor.
 He also raised the salaries of many city workers.
 But his administration imposed one-day-a-month furloughs for all non-uniformed employees from July through December 2010, as well as 2% pay cuts for managers and directors earning more than $100,000 a year.
 In 2008 and 2009, the City of Newark received the Government Finance Officers Association's Distinguished Budget Presentation Award.
 In an effort to make government more accessible, Booker held regular open office hours during which city residents could meet with him to discuss their concerns.
 In 2010, Booker was among the finalists for the World Mayor prize, ultimately placing seventh; he was also an unsuccessful candidate for the 2012 award.
 In March 2010, Booker won a Shorty Award in the government category for having the best microblog.